Ad Impression Tracking Software: What You Need to Know

 Compare your process with our banner tracking guide if you sell visual placements.
 Use the ad placement tracking guide when you need to compare slots across newsletters and websites.

 If email sponsorships are your main revenue line, connect impression data to the rest of your newsletter sponsorship analytics.
-Opens, filtered image loads, clicks, CTR, and sponsor feedback should live in one story.
-Your buyer shouldn't have to piece it together after the campaign ends.
+Pair that with a clean process to track newsletter ad performance before the next send.

 Keep a plain audit trail.
 Store the raw impression count, filtered impression count, unique click count, UTM pattern, creative file, and report date.
 A sponsor may not ask for it every time, but your team will be glad it exists when a renewal depends on one number.